 CDMA is the leading professional organization dedicated to fostering, promoting, and sharing business practices for long-term growth and value creation in the chemical and allied industries.

 Chemical Educational Foundation

-The Chemical Educational Foundation is committed to enhancing science education among every generation, beginning with our youth, by emphasizing the central role of chemistry in all the sciences and in our everyday lives.
-By nurturing the general public’s interest in the sciences, CEF is driven to inspire future leaders in science-related careers and improve the overall understanding of, participation in, and appreciation of chemistry and chemicals.
+The Chemical Educational Foundation (CEF) is a nationally recognized, award-winning nonprofit organization committed to enhancing science education among every generation, beginning with our youth.
+By emphasizing the central role of chemistry in all the sciences and in our everyday lives, CEF strives to inspire our future leaders in pursuing science-related careers and to improve the overall understanding of, participation in, and appreciation of chemistry and chemicals.